JonasSinjan/hrt_pipeline/README.md

 ### **Credit**: <br>

 - SPGPylibs for the foundation, from which it was expanded upon
-- CMILOS: RTE INVERSION C code for SOPHI (based on the ILD code MILOS by D. Orozco) Author: juanp (IAA-CSIC)
+- CMILOS: RTE INVERSION C code for SO-PHI (based on the IDL code MILOS by D. Orozco) Author: juanp (IAA-CSIC)
 - CMILOS-FITS: RTE INVERSION C code with fits interace, fits interfacing developed by Philipp Loeschl (MPS)